Elizabeth Bernard (1608–1670)

-Elizabeth, Lady Bernard (née Hall, formerly Nash; baptised 21 February 1608 – 17 February 1670) was the granddaughter of the English poet, playwright and actor William Shakespeare and Anne Hathaway.
+Elizabeth, Lady Bernard (née Hall, formerly Nash; bapt.
+21 February 1608 – 17 February 1670) was the granddaughter of the English poet, playwright and actor William Shakespeare and Anne Hathaway.
 Despite two marriages, she had no known children, and was the last surviving descendant of Shakespeare.

 Elizabeth was closely associated with the Royalist cause during the English Civil War (1642 to 1651).
 Both her husbands were dedicated supporters of Charles I.

 Early life

 Elizabeth Hall was born to Susanna Hall and Doctor John Hall.
 She was baptised in the Holy Trinity Church of Stratford-upon-Avon, England.
 She was the only grandchild William Shakespeare ever knew, because her three cousins were born after his death in 1616.